rage/tmc-langs-rust/README.md

 Format using `cargo fmt`, use `cargo clippy` for linting.

+## Updating dependencies

+In addition to the dependencies listed in each crate's `Cargo.toml`, the project bundles a few external dependencies such as `tmc-checkstyle-runner`, `tmc-junit-runner` and so on.
+When updating dependencies, you may want to check whether these projects have been updated.

 ## Versioning

 tmc-langs-rust follows Rust-style semantic versioning, but only for the CLI (tmc-langs-cli).
 The library crates may go through breaking changes in any release as long as they don't cause any visible changes in functionality to a user of the CLI.